jtmurphysr/ai_agent_api/README.md

 The API is designed to be the backend component for a multi-platform AI assistant as described in the [agent specification](agent_spec.md).

+## Features

+- Query the AI agent with natural language questions
+- Multiple conversation modes:
+  - Stateless queries
+  - Conversation with history stored in database
+  - Long-term memory with semantic search
+  - Hybrid memory using PostgreSQL/SQLite and Pinecone
+- Adjust the number of retrieved documents used for context
+- Retrieve conversation history by session
+- Periodic embedding of conversations into the vector database
+- Health check endpoint for monitoring
+- Database flexibility (PostgreSQL with SQLite fallback)
+- Multiple response formats (JSON, Markdown, HTML)

 ## Getting Started

 ### Prerequisites